-The hymen is a thin membrane covering the vaginal opening.
-It consists of a connective tissue as well as muscle fibers with blood vessels and nerve endings.
+The hymen is a thin membrane that covers the vaginal opening.
+It consists of connective tissue, muscle fibers, blood vessels, and nerve endings.

-The hymen is easy to detect.
-It usually lies no further than 0.8 in (1–2 cm) from the vaginal opening, playing the role of a boundary between the external and internal genital organs.
+For people who have one, the hymen can be easy to detect.
+It usually lies within 0.8 inches (1–2 centimeters) of the vaginal opening, creating a partial boundary between the external and internal genital organs.

-The appearance and structure of the hymen are as individual as body shape or hair color.
-In each girl, it has its own shape, type, thickness, elasticity, and the number of blood vessels and nerve endings.
+The appearance and structure of the hymen vary just like body shape or hair color.
+Each hymen has its own shape, type (which is determined by the number and size of holes in the hymen), thickness, elasticity, blood vessels, and nerve endings.

 Some hymens may be elastic and stretchable; others are not.
 Some may have many nerve endings, while others may only have a few.

 So far, scientists haven't reached a unanimous conclusion on this subject.
 One of the most common theories is that the hymen acts as a kind of barrier to prevent infectious agents from entering a developing body.